 Tips for Mulching with Grass Clippings

-If using fresh clippings as mulch, only lay a layer of ¼ inch thick.
+When using fresh clippings as mulch, lay a layer of only ¼ inch (6 mm.) thick.
 This will allow the grass to start to break down before it begins to smell or rot.
 Thicker layers have a tendency to remain too wet and can invite mold and create smelly decay issues.
 Dried clippings can go on thicker and make excellent side dresses for vegetable crops.
 You can also use grass clippings to line paths in the garden to keep down mud and prevent weeds in exposed dirt areas.

 Dried grass clippings mixed with two times as much dried leaf litter will create compost with a healthy balance of nutrients and will break down quickly due to the correct carbon to nitrogen ratio.
 The proper ratio avoids such issues as smells, mold, slow decomposition and heat retention while allowing you to use up the nitrogen rich grass clippings.